moklia/moklia.github.io/_posts/2021-08-28-down-to-earth.md

-I haven't talked too much about my tomatoes this year, partial me think they are too common.
-But tomatoes are truly one of a kind which is underappreciated by me.
+I haven't talked too much about my tomatoes this year, partial because I think they are too common.
+But tomatoes are truly one of a kind that is underappreciated by me.
 I bet every gardener had dealt with this crop at some level deal to its versatility.

-I had a fancy hanging string for my tomato vines last year, the design was inspired by how greenhouse tomato grows.
+I had a fancy hanging string for my tomato vines last year, the design was inspired by how greenhouse tomato are grown.
 ![WechatIMG45](https://user-images.githubusercontent.com/79727789/131264366-7bdc7d7d-9299-4067-9d84-eddc623c14dc.jpeg)
 **Fancy hanging string year 2020**

 Last year I also had too many tomatoes planted... well, I know you may say "you can never have too many tomatoes"... but the truth on the prairie here is, you won't harvest tomato grdually over the season.
-You are most likely to get them ALL from late July to the frost.
+You are most likely to get them ALL from late July to the first frost.

-I was hoping to limit my tomato plant this year; however my generous gardening pal offered me way more free plants than I planned...meanwhile, it was so hard for a gardner to say "no" to baby seedlings, right... so I ended up with 10+ tomato plants in both my own plot and the public plot (in the public plot, we can grow and donate to church congregation.
+I was hoping to limit my tomato plant this year; however my generous gardening pal offered me way more free plants than I planned...meanwhile, it was so hard for a gardner to say "no" to baby seedlings, right... so I ended up having 10+ tomato plants in both my own plot and the public plot (in the public plot, we grow and donate the crops to church congregation).

 Last year, I was mainly focused on growing mid-sized tomatoes (< 10oz) like [bush early girl](https://www.earlysgarden.com/tomatoes/bush-early-girl-hybrid) as I was keen on having early fruits.
-This year, other than mid-sized tomatos, I tried cherry tomato (tiny sized, suppose to have a very early harvest) and slicer tomato (quite large and late harvest), which was very successful.
-If I am being brutally honest here, I have to tell you that for some reasons, even my vine ripen mid-sized tomatoes do not have excellent taste when eating directly.
+This year, hoever, other than mid-sized tomatos, I tried cherry tomato (tiny sized, suppose to have a very early harvest) and slicer tomato (quite large and late mature), which was very successful.
+If I am being brutally honest here, I have to tell you that for some reasons, even my vine ripen mid-sized tomatoes do not have excellent taste as salad.
 Overwatering was the cause I suspect.
 But they still make awesome pasta sauce when cooked.

 ## Sliced tomato